boniolp/boniolp.github.io/index.md

 ## Experiences

+- **October 2022:** *Visiting Researcher, European Gravitational Observatory (EGO), the VIRGO collaboration*
+  - Research project:
+     - Geo-localization of noises using data series from fiber-acoustic sensors positioned at one of the building of the VIRGO interferometer.
+Collaboration with Akis Gkaitatzis and Prof. Stavros Katsanevas.

+- **2022-now:** *Postdoctoral researcher, Université Paris Cité, LIPADE*
+  - Research projects:
+    - Benchmarking and large scale evaluation of anomaly detection methods for univariate time series.
+Collaboration with Dr John Paparrizos and Prof. Michael J. Franklin from the University of Chicago.
+    - Precursors detection and time series classification for the prediction of le Piton de la fournaise volcano.
+Colaboration with the Institut de Physique du Globe de Paris (IPGP).
+    - Ensembling unsupervised anomaly detection methods with a supervised model selection method.
+Evaluation on large univariate time series benchmark.

 - **2017-2018:** *Research engineer, Ecole Polytechnique, LIX*
   - Research projects:
     - **COM4U**:  Analysis of retail data using unsupervised learning techniques in order to discover causality links between external events and web behaviors.
 Collaboration with start-up Realytics.
 Graph mining, url clustering, time series clustering.
 Implementation in Python.